New Update - CEO Murder: ID Released For 26-Year-Old Being Held In PA In Connection To Case

 The man was reportedly located in Altoona, about 280 miles away from New York City and about 100 miles east of Pittsburgh, when a Greyhound bus he was traveling on stopped at a McDonald's.

-The man has been ID'd as Luigi Mangione, multiple law enforcement authorities told The New York Times.
+The man has been ID'd as Luigi Nicholas Mangione, the NYPD announced.

-Magione is from Towson, Maryland, according to The New York Post, which reported that he played soccer at the Gilman School in Baltimore, and attended the University of Pennsylvania.
+Mangione is from Towson, Maryland, according to his LinkedIn page, which states he was the valedictorian at the Gilman School in Baltimore, and received both Bachelor's and Masters degrees from the University of Pennsylvania.

+The NYPD said Mangione's last known address is in Honolulu, Hawaii, and he has ties to San Francisco.

 The NYPD is sending detectives to Altoona to interview the Mangione, who is being held on weapons charges, reportedly for having a gun with a suppressor, according to CNN.